-Duloxetine Effective for SUI After Prostatectomyurinary incontinence (SUI) and improving quality of life (QoL) in men who have had a radical prostatectomy, a study shows.
+Duloxetine may be effective for treating stress urinary incontinence (SUI) and improving quality of life (QoL) in men who have had a radical prostatectomy, a study shows.

 The drug, which inhibits reuptake of serotonin and noradrenalin, previously has been shown to be effective for treating SUI in women.
 The new study is the first randomized controlled trial of duloxetine as a treatment of SUI in men.

 Researchers led by Jean-Nicolas Cornu, MD, of Tenon Hospital in Paris, enrolled 31 men with postprostatectomy SUI and randomly assigned 16 men to receive 80 mg of duloxetine daily and 15 to receive matching placebo for three months.
 Following randomized, visits were scheduled at two, four, eight, and 12 weeks (visit 5).
 The primary outcome measure was the relative variation in incontinence episodes frequency (IEF).